SUSE/openstack-dashboard-theme-SUSE/README.md

-# branding
-SUSE OpenStack Cloud dashboard branding
+# SUSE branding for the OpenStack Horizon dashboard